BCAPATHSHALA/DSA-SUPREME-2-0-NOTES/README.md

 [📩Download Awesome Notes](https://drive.google.com/drive/folders/1y5ASkbzXW6C5Owx7J_qKjy4QltgBvb4I?usp=drive_link)

-### COURSE MENTORS LOVE BABBAR AND LAKSHAY KUMAR BHAIYA
+## **Course mentors are Love Babbar & Lakshay Kumar Bhaiya**

 This course belongs to [The code help](https://www.thecodehelp.in) and follows both our favorite mentors [Love Babbar](https://www.linkedin.com/in/love-babbar-38ab2887/) & [Lakshay Kumar](https://www.linkedin.com/in/lakshayk12/).

 ### PDF NOTES AND CPP PROGRAMS

 In this repository, you will get each and every class's notes in the form of a PDF and program with an explanation.
-Also, get the notes on the discord channel [Console Buster](https://discord.gg/naQUPVWvSs) as well as subscribe to the youtube channel [Console Buster](https://www.youtube.com/@ConsoleBusters) to watch our doubts and much more.
+Also, get the notes on the discord channel [Console Busters](https://discord.gg/naQUPVWvSs) as well as subscribe to the youtube channel [Console Busters](https://www.youtube.com/@ConsoleBusters) to watch our doubts and much more.

 ## COURSE STRUCTURE